 Hybrid Video Compressor

-Hybrid is pretty straightforward in telling users that they need to know about using this.
+Hybrid is pretty straightforward in telling users what they need to know about using this.
 It’s free and supports Windows and Linux platforms.
-It works for both audio and video converting and stuffing the output into Blu-ray.
+It works for both audio and video, converting and stuffing the output into Blu-ray.

 In terms of video compression, it’s doing its job without any flaws, and if the user masters the tools it gives, it’s worth considering.